nolanMinsung/ExpandableCell/README.md

 - **Easy to Use**
   Simply inherit `ExpandableCell`, register it in `ExpandableCellCollectionViewController`, and set up your data source.

+### 📱 Portrait Mode Recommended
+- This library is optimized for apps that support only portrait mode.
+Unexpected layout issues may occur if the collection view is visible when the device rotates.

 ### Other Features
 - Currently optimized for a layout with cells and sections in one row.